Ran-n/config/README.md

 - Main script
 - Test execution of main script on several paths

+## Improvements

+- Instead of copying and then removing the excluded files, make it so they are not copied in the first place.
+- Check if files where changed regards to the actual version saved in 7z files.

 ## [Donations 🙇🙇](https://github.com/Ran-n/doc/blob/main/doaz%C3%B3ns.md)

 **Bitcoin** <img src="https://raw.githubusercontent.com/Ran-n/svgs/main/divisas/bitcoin/bitcoin_0.svg" width="20" alt="bitcoin logo" title="Bitcoin">